Why Succession Plans Fail Even When the Planning Is Sound

 Three neural systems govern whether a succession transition succeeds or fails at the individual level.
 Understanding them reveals why conventional approaches fall short and what a different level of intervention makes possible.

 The first is emotional regulation.
-James Gross developed the Process Model of Emotion Regulation, establishing five sequential points at which a person can intervene to modulate their emotional response.
-The critical empirical finding is that antecedent-focused strategies — particularly cognitive reappraisal — produce better outcomes across nearly every measured dimension.
+The Process Model of Emotion Regulation establishes five sequential points at which a person can intervene to modulate their emotional response.
+The critical finding is that antecedent-focused strategies — particularly cognitive reappraisal — produce better outcomes across nearly every measured dimension.
 Suppression, the attempt to regulate an already-activated emotional response, increases sympathetic activation and cognitive load without reducing the subjective emotional experience.
 Research confirmed these findings specifically in leadership contexts: situation modification and cognitive reappraisal relate positively to leadership performance, while suppression relates negatively.

 Succession transitions are among the most emotionally activating professional experiences a leader can undergo.
-Whether an incumbent is preparing to cede a role they have held for decades or a successor is stepping into a role they have spent years pursuing, the emotional activation is intense — anticipatory anxiety, identity threat, interpersonal complexity, competition, and grief operating simultaneously.
+Whether an incumbent is preparing to cede a role they have held for decades or a successor is stepping into a role they have spent years pursuing, the emotional activation is intense.
+Anticipatory anxiety, identity threat, interpersonal complexity, competition, and grief operate simultaneously.
 Leaders in high-visibility professional environments default to emotional suppression because the culture rewards performed composure.
 But suppression is metabolically costly and cognitively impairing.
 The leader making high-stakes succession decisions while maintaining suppressed affect is operating with a partially offline prefrontal cortex.

-The second system is interoception — the perception of internal bodily states, mediated by the anterior insular cortex.
-Research demonstrated that the anterior insula plays a critical role in interoceptive attention — directing cognitive resources toward the physiological signals that inform emotional and motivational states.
-Further research demonstrated that interoceptive accuracy can be enhanced through targeted cognitive training, and that resting-state functional connectivity from the anterior insular cortex mediates this training effect.
+The second system is interoception — the brain’s internal awareness center — directing cognitive resources toward the physiological signals that inform emotional and motivational states.
+Research has demonstrated that interoceptive accuracy can be enhanced through targeted cognitive training, and that this training effect is mediated by the anterior insula.

 Interoceptive accuracy is a measurable predictor of leadership readiness.
-A successor who cannot accurately read their own internal state — anxiety masquerading as confidence, uncertainty presenting as decisiveness — is operating with fundamentally degraded self-awareness.
+A successor who cannot accurately read their own internal state operates with fundamentally degraded self-awareness.
 The leader cannot distinguish between the genuine signal of unreadiness and the normal physiological noise of transition anxiety.
-For incumbents preparing to step down from high-visibility roles, interoception determines whether they can accurately monitor the identity loss and grief associated with departure, or whether those states are suppressed and later surface as resistance to the successor.
+For incumbents preparing to step down from high-visibility roles, interoception determines whether they can accurately monitor the identity loss associated with departure.
+Or whether those states are suppressed and later surface as resistance to the successor.

 The Succession-Specific Vulnerability